cheddatech/CheddaBoards-SDK/docs/INTEGRATIONGUIDE.md

 **Questions?
 Email info@cheddaboards.com**

-**Ready to add CheddaBoards to your game?
+**Ready to add leaderboards and player profiles to your game?
 Start at https://cheddaboards.com** 🚀